Refractory Period: What Is It, Its Duration and How To Shorten It?

 Imagine or play a part.
 Think about things that turn you on and tell your partner about them.
 Think about putting on a “sex scene” with you and your partner.

 Experiment with erogenous zones.
-Have your partner pull, twist, or pinch your ears, neck, nipples, lips, testicles, and other sensitive, nerve-rich areas.
+Ask your partner to pull, twist or pinch on your ears, neck, nipples, lips, testicles and other sensitive nerve-rich spots.

 Keep reading: Sexologist in Windsor